 For a couple of years now Tree Eastie has been trying to rekindle the neighborhood’s grassroots effort to get more trees planted in East Boston.

-Tree Eastie’s Bill Masterson has been on a crusade to get the neighborhood’s tree canopy closer to the average tree canopy in other Boston neighborhoods and will have a pretty busy spring planting trees thanks to recent grant money.
+Tree Eastie’s Bill Masterson has been on a crusade to get the neighborhood’s tree canopy closer to the average tree canopy in other Boston neighborhoods.

-Tree Eastie has identified spots in Orient Heights, as well as Harbor View, that need street trees and the group will be planting 30 new street trees in those two neighborhoods this spring.
+“So we’ve identified spots in Orient Heights, as well as Harbor View, that need street trees and we’ll be planting 30 new street trees in those two neighborhoods in April and May,” said Masterson.
+“This year we are also going to focus on Maverick and Central Square and then Jeffries Point.
+We have just received, along with Speak for the Trees, a large grant from Delta Airlines.”